with Seda

 Who are these lessons for?

 These lessons are for learners who value thoughtful structure, clear guidance, cultural depth, and steady progress.
-I work with adults and young learners, beginners and advanced students, and learners studying Turkish for personal, professional, academic, or cultural reasons.
+I work with adults and young learners, from beginners to advanced students, and with learners studying Turkish for personal, professional, academic, or cultural reasons.
+My background includes classroom teaching with both adults and children, as well as international online instruction, which shapes the structured and adaptive approach used in every lesson.

 Final Note